bazelbuild/bazel/faq.md

   * Avoid processes that use random numbers, in particular, dictionary traversal is randomized in many programming languages.

 Do you have binary releases?
 ----------------------------

 Not yet, but we are actively working on this.
 Stay tuned.

 I use Eclipse/IntelliJ.
 How does Bazel interoperate with IDEs?
 --------------------------------------------------------------

-We currently have no IDE integration API as such but the iOS rules generate Xcode projects based on the bazel BUILD targets (see below).
+We currently have no IDE integration API as such but the iOS rules generate Xcode projects based on Bazel BUILD targets (see below).

 How does Bazel interact with Xcode?
 -----------------------------------

-Bazel generates Xcode projects that you can use to work with any inputs and dependencies for the target, build apps from Xcode directly and deploy to the simulator and devices.
-To use this, open the project file whose path is printed by Bazel after building any iOS target.
-There is no support to invoke Bazel from Xcode (for example to re-generate generated sources such as Objc files based on protos), nor to open Xcode from Bazel directly.
+Bazel generates Xcode projects that you can use to work with any inputs and dependencies for the target, to build apps from Xcode directly and to deploy to an iOS simulator and devices.
+Simply open the project file whose path is printed by Bazel after building any iOS target.
+There is no support to invoke Bazel from Xcode (for example to re-generate generated sources such as Objective-C files based on protos), nor to open Xcode from Bazel directly.

 I use Jenkins/CircleCI/TravisCI.
 How does Bazel interoperate with CI systems?
 -----------------------------------------------------------------------------

 Bazel returns a non-zero exit code if the build or test invocation fails, and this should be enough for basic CI integration.
-Since Bazel does not need clean builds for correctness, the CI system should be configured to not clean before starting a build/test run.
+Since Bazel does not need clean builds for correctness, the CI system should not be configured to clean before starting a build/test run.

 Further details on exit codes are in the [User Manual](docs/bazel-user-manual.html).